Carolyn Ainslie, vice president for finance and treasurer

 The process of assigning salary charges to sponsored projects and other University activities

 The unit where fiscal and program responsibility for the project grant may revert if, for any reason, the Principal Investigator is unable to complete the assignment

 A project funded by a sponsor through a grant, contract, cooperative agreement, or other instrument under which the University agrees to perform a certain scope of work, according to specified terms and conditions, for a specific budgeted monetary compensation

 The sum of all activities that constitute workload at Princeton.
-(See definition of Base Salary).
+(See definition of Institutional Base Salary).
 This includes research, instruction, public service/other sponsored activities, and administration.
 University Effort totals 100%, regardless of the number of hours worked.